tarwn/lessthandot-hugo/blogs/content/posts/2015-03-24-the-shaky-bug-in-ssis.md

   * [SSIS 2012 Control Flow moving objects is unusable][2]

 <p style="text-align: justify">
   Luckily Microsoft patched this bug in CU7.
 You can download the hotfix <a href="https://support.microsoft.com/en-us/kb/2883424/en-us?wa=wsignin1.0">here</a>.
-If your environment is up-to-date with the latest patches, most likely you won&#8217;t experience this bug.
+If your environment is up-to-date with the latest patches, most likely you won't experience this bug.
 </p>

 <p style="text-align: justify">